 There are plenty of ways to keep costs down and be healthy on a budget.
 From making meal plans to growing your own garden, follow a few of our tips!

 For many families, “budget” is a dreaded word.
 The idea of having to tighten the purse strings when it comes to finances and budgeting can seem pretty difficult.
 The same goes for the dreaded grocery list!
 Fortunately, there are ways that you can keep calories down and stay healthy on a budget.
 Whether you meal plan or buy items offering more bang for your buck, there are many ways to get healthy!

-It can be hard to know where to begin at the grocery store when it comes to a budget-friendly diet.
+It can be hard to know where to begin at the grocery store for a budget-friendly diet.
 The following foods are a good place to start when it comes to cheap but healthy eating: